villo001/Vault-at-Home/docs/PC_MANUAL_INSTALLATION.md

 ## Installation from a tag

-Open the [Tag List](https://github.com/villo001/Vault-at-Home/tags] an manually download the preferred tag's .zip archive (on Windows the .tar.gz archive need an external program), open the archive and copy VaultAtHomePersonalShelter.esp in the data game directory, on Steam version it is
+Open the [Tag List](https://github.com/villo001/Vault-at-Home/tags) of the project and manually download the preferred tag's .zip archive (on Windows the .tar.gz archive need an external program), open the archive and copy the file VaultAtHomePersonalShelter.esp in the data game directory, on Steam version of Fallout 4 it is

 ```
 C:\Program Files\Steam\steamapps\Common\Fallout 4\Data